-A full list of debt and equity CTVaRs applied to the assets of financial intermediaries is given in Table 3.
+A full list debt and equity CTVaRs applied to the assets of financial intermediaries is given in Table 3.
 These are listed at the level of the industry segments at which financial firms' assets are typically given in their public reports.
 The granularity of such reporting (e.g., aerospace and defence) is generally less than that of the business segments at which CTCs are calculated (see above).
-An average CTC for firms in that sector is obtained by averaging across the CTCs of firms in each of its constituent business segments (calculated using the CTCs described in the previous sub-section).
+An average CTC for firms in that sector is obtained by averaging across the CTCs of firms in each of its constituent business segments (calculated using the CTCs described in the previous subsection).

-29 Further work may be necessary to determine whether some climate transition scenarios might impact the value of some long-term liabilities of some financial firms, for example those of life insurance companies.
+&lt;sup>29 Further work may be necessary to determine whether some climate transition scenarios might impact the value of some long-term liabilities of some financial firms, for example those of life insurance companies.
 For example, the effects of climate change on mortality, morbidity and longevity could materially impact the value of life insurers' liabilities.
-30 Other approaches of transition risk exclude such assets that typically comprise banks' trading books; see for example Bank of England (2021), 'The 2021 biennial exploratory scenario on the

-20 Other approaches of transition risk exclude such assets that typically comprise banks' trading books; see for example Bank of England (2021), 'The 2021 biennial exploratory scenario on the financial risks from climate change'.
+Other approaches of transition risk exclude such assets that typically comprise banks' trading books; see for example Bank of England (2021), 'The 2021 biennial exploratory scenario on the financial risks from climate change

-31 It is possible that a sudden transition to a low emissions economy might trigger a widespread depreciation of some assets used to collateralise bank lending (for example less energy efficient homes or cars).
+It is possible that a sudden transition to a low emissions economy might trigger a widespread depreciation of some assets used to collateralise bank lending (for example less energy efficient homes or cars).
 It might also have a wider depressing effect on the macroeconomy - for example reducing prospects for growth and increasing unemployment - that might cause a widespread reduction in the creditworthiness of banks' borrowers.
-The latter effect might be particularly pronounced in certain geographic regions, such as those where economic activity is concentrated in emissions-intensive sources of energy.
+The latter effect might be particularly pronounced in certain geographic regions, such as those where economic activity is concentrated in emissions-intensive sources of energy

-32 See, for example, Geneva Association (2021), 'Climate risk'.
+See, for example, Geneva Association (2021), 'Climate risk'.

-33 This estimation is based on the historical relationship between firms' interest coverage ratios, credit ratings and debt valuations across different sectors and jurisdictions.
+This estimation is based on the historical relationship between firms' interest coverage ratios, credit ratings and debt valuations across different sectors and jurisdictions.